vircadia/vircadia-native-core/launchers/qt/readme.md

 # HQ Launcher
 Behavior of the HQ Launcher is as follows:
 * Update the HQ Launcher to the latest version
-* Sign up and sign in is the user is not
+* Sign up or sign in if is the user is not already signed in
 * Download the latest Interface client
-* Launching the user in the current HQ domain
+* Launch the user in the current HQ domain

 # directory structure